-With deep reflections and silk-smooth curves, an evocative ink-black stone figure stands beneath twisting serpentine branches, changing like a chameleon with shifts in conditions and light.
+With deep reflections and silky curves, an evocative ink-black stone figure stands beneath twisting serpentine branches, changing like a chameleon with shifts in conditions and light.
 The sculpture tableau reconceptualises a 1907 painting of the same name by Henri Rousseau, transforming Eve from an exotic chanteuse into a modern text icon, and Eden from idealised jungle to a real Pacific idyll.
 The abstract I-figure stands in place of Rousseau's flute; a modern mouthpiece articulating sound through form.
 Dark and mysterious at a distance, and alluring up close, The Snake Charmer watches over land and sea.
-Like a siren or guardian, the totemic figure alerts us of things we might sense but cannot see.
+Like a siren or guardian, the spirit figure alerts us of things we might sense but cannot see.